nlinthacum/fridge_temp/README.md

-Project that uses a Raspberry Pi, Twilio API, and a thermocouple to send a text when the wine fridge either exceeds or drops bellow a certain temperature
+Project that uses a Raspberry Pi, Twilio API, and a thermocouple to send a text when the wine fridge either exceeds or drops below a certain temperature